neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 .. note::

-	Prior to FLOW3 version 1.2 the option ``routeValues`` was not supported by the WebRedirect entry point.
+	Prior to TYPO3 Flow version 1.2 the option ``routeValues`` was not supported by the WebRedirect entry point.
 Instead you could provide the option ``uri`` containing a relative or absolute URI to redirect to.
 This is still possible, but we recommend to use ``routeValues`` in order to make your configuration more independent from the routing configuration.